Merkoba/Hue/README.md

 "global_settings_default_double_tap_3"
 >What command or string to trigger on double tap 3 by default.

+"global_settings_default_user_function_1"
+>What command or string to trigger when User Function 1 is used.

+"global_settings_default_user_function_2"
+>What command or string to trigger when User Function 2 is used.

+"global_settings_default_user_function_3"
+>What command or string to trigger when User Function 3 is used.

 "global_settings_default_at_startup"
 >What command or string to trigger at startup.